qlawmarq/resume/Curriculum vitae_English.md

 |Business Description|System development|
 |Number of employees|About 1,000|

-#### System development under contract

 Worked on several projects, mainly from design to implementation, developing, also testing.

-##### Responsibilities and experience and achievement

-- Experience in developing a system for managing deliveries used by a major shipping company in Japan
+#### Development of a delivery management system for a major shipping company in Japan

+- Application technologies
+    - C#
+    - .NET
+    - JavaScript
+    - HTML
+    - CSS

-- Experience in developing web applications for stock orders for major stock company in Japan
+#### Web application development for stock orders for a major Japanese securities company
-- Experience in developing applications for insurance enrollment for a major insurance company in Japan

 - Programming Languages
-    - PHP
-    - JavaScript
     - C#
+    - .NET

+#### Development of a system for purchasing insurance for a major domestic insurance company

+- Programming Languages
     - Java
+    - JavaScript
+    - HTML
+    - CSS

 ---

 ## Extracurricular Activities